Submission deadline is midnight (Eastern Daylight Time) Saturday, April 25, 2020

-Applicants must be USC Columbia undergraduates at any class level in any major
+Applicants must be UofSC Columbia undergraduates at any class level in any major

 - Submitted projects must be completed during the previous Summer, Fall or current Spring term